Raising of school leaving age in England and Wales: Education Act 1996

+Those leaving at the end of the spring term would typically not sit their CSE or O-level exams, in which case would leave school with no formal qualifications.

-Under the Education Act 1996, a new single school leaving date was set for 1998 and all subsequent years.
+Under the Education Act 1996, a new single school leaving date for all pupils was set for 1998 and all subsequent years.
 This was set as the last Friday in June in the school year which the child reaches the age of 16.